prevwong/craft.js/packages/docs/docs/api/NodeHelpers.md

 ### isTopLevelNode
 <Badge type="function" noMargin={true} />

-A Node is considered top-level if it has no `parent` Node.
-There are 2 types of Nodes that are top-level:
+A Node is considered top-level if it's one of the following:

 - The Root Node
 - A linked Node defined inside a User Component